hagenjp/caporaso-lab.github.io/protocols/exmp-sampling.md

   5. Return the swab to the Ziploc bag.
   6. Be sure to wash your hands with soap and water after sampling to avoid contamination.
   7. Submit your sample ID via the Per Sample Event Questionnaire.
-  8. Take to the drop off point at the ARD building (room 220) at NAU within 48 hours of sampling.
+  8. Take your sample to the drop off point at the NAU ARD building (room 220) between the hours of 8AM-5PM.
+This needs to be done within 48 hours of sampling.
+For the ease of the participant, during the exercise intervention, samples can be dropped off at the exercise class.
-  *	If you are not able to reach a drop off location within 48 hours, store the samples in a cool (approximately room temperature) dry place out of the reach of children and indicate that it has been more than 48 hours since collection on the sample bag.
+  *	If you are not able to reach a drop off location within 48 hours, store the samples in a cool  dry place (approximately room temperature) out of the reach of children and indicate that it has been more than 48 hours since collection on the sample bag.
   *	Note: these samples are unlikely to be useable and hence it will not count toward your sample count.
 This will affect your eligibility for compensation if this occurs more than twice.

-Please see Appendix A and the video link <https://vimeo.com/62393487> for additional information on how much sample to collect and proper care of the swabs.
-Appendix A and the video were obtained from the American Gut Project. <https://microbio.me/AmericanGut>
+Please see Appendix A and the video link <https://vimeo.com/62393487> for additional information on how much sample to collect and proper care of the swabs. *Appendix A and the video were obtained from the American Gut Project. <https://microbio.me/AmericanGut>*

 <iframe src="https://player.vimeo.com/video/62393487" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <p><a href="https://vimeo.com/62393487">American Gut - Handling Your SWABS</a> from <a href="https://vimeo.com/user16100300">shelley schlender</a> on <a href="https://vimeo.com">Vimeo</a>.</p>